 9. Discuss those developments of the 1937-47 period that led to the creation of Pakistan.
-Answer.

-The developments of 1937-47 which led to the creation of Pakistan are given below:
+The developments of 1937-47, which led to the creation of Pakistan, are given below:

+https://byjus.com

-- a.
-A two-nation theory Initially the Muslim league never mentioned Pakistan to be the nation of Muslims however, since the 1930s, it started demanding a separate country for Muslims. - b.
-Provincial elections of 1937 The elections were a decisive factor for Muslim league to decide that Muslims are a minority in India and they have to have a separate nation for them for their just representation in the politics. - c.
-Rift between congress and Muslim league When congress rejected the Muslim league's offer for a joint congress-league government in united provinces, the league decided to part ways forever. - d.
-Failed talks No discussion could turn out to be successful where both Congress and Muslim league come to a conclusion of only one nation.
-British too at the end of 2nd world war opened negotiation talks with both congress and league however it turned futile. - e.
-Provincial elections of 1946 Muslim league's spectacular victory on the seats reserved for Muslims gave the confidence to create a separate nation. - f.
-Mass agitation The failure of cabinet mission 1946 led to the mass agitation led by the Muslim league. - g.
+NCERT Solutions for Class 8 History Chapter 9 - The Making of the National Movement - 1870s - 1947 a.
+A two-nation theory - Initially the Muslim league never mentioned Pakistan to be the nation of Muslims however; since the 1930s, it started demanding a separate country for Muslims.

+b.
+Provincial elections of 1937 - The elections were a decisive factor for Muslim league to decide that Muslims are a minority in India and they have to have a separate nation for them for their just representation in the politics.

+c.
+Rift between congress and Muslim league - When congress rejected the Muslim league's offer for a joint congress-league government in united provinces, the league decided to part ways forever.

+d.
+Failed talks - No discussion could turn out to be successful, where both Congress and Muslim league could come to a conclusion of a single nation.
+British too, at the end of 2nd world war, opened negotiation talks with both congress and the league.
+However, it turned futile.

+e.
+Provincial elections of 1946 - Muslim league's spectacular victory on the seats reserved for Muslims gave them the confidence to create a separate nation.

+f.
+Mass agitation - The failure of cabinet mission of 1946 led to the mass agitation led by the Muslim league.

+g.
 Partition was finalised and Pakistan was born.